The long hot summer morphed into a lovely fall. Film work kept me away in many acting adventures.

 Public transit makes for interesting meet-ups.
 In Chraci Littlejohn’s NEVERMIND THE KNIFE, a local independent thriller, I made a bus stop encounter impression as “elder woman” who chats up the lead, Kim Green.

-Last but not least I auditioned for two roles in the feature comedy SECOND NATURE.
+Last but not least I auditioned for two roles in the feature comedy SECOND NATURE(now The Gender Card Flip).
 I missed the first round so was at call-backs.
 I gave it my best but left entertaining those negative voices that pick apart the soul.
 What a treat 4 days later to be offered the role of Ruth Banks.
 A wonderful experience to work on Michael Cross’ film and get to meet and work with so many Seattle actors (Carolyn, Carollani, Ben, Brandon, Angela, Elijah, Riley, Aaron, Amber, Angela… ) and new faces (Cosondra, Edward…).

 I’m an over do-er that many times overwhelms my be-ing…I find myself with never ending opportunities to trip and fall down a rabbit hole when my destination was door #1.
 Besides the psychological fallout my physical being sometimes gets beat up.
 (A sprained ankle can slow a person down in a good way).
 My go-to-support people help in all ways wonderful.